phil-mitchell/garmin-curling/README.md

 - Bottom-right button will mark a new end.
 - Up button (middle left) to start/stop the stopwatch.
 - Menu button (hold middle left) to update the actual stopping position of the rock.
+- 4 presses of the Up button in less than 1 second will activate enhanced recording mode for 10 seconds.
+  This records the high resolution accelerometer data which can help diagnose issues with movement detection.

 ## Supported devices